 - Published on Sunday, 16 May 2010 18:34

 - Written by Stanton O. Berg

-(First Letter - Series of letters to the Children discussing June's journey into the shadows of Alzheimer's)
+This is the First Letter of a Series of letters to the Children discussing June's journey into the shadows of Alzheimer's.

 20 June 1998